Podcast: Discussing Legislation with Kimberly Case and Beth Vecchioli

 Kimberly Case: Absolutely.

-Beth Vecchioli: One of the things they were trying to add last session to the telehealth bills that that failed were whether or not a provider using telehealth can actually prescribe opioids and certain controlled substances.
+Beth Vecchioli: One of the things they were trying to add last session to the telehealth bills that failed were whether or not a provider using telehealth can actually prescribe opioids and certain controlled substances.
 And because there was during COVID, you can imagine doctors were not seeing patients, but patients needed some sort of controlled substance, maybe to recover from the surgery or something.
 That was a problem in the original telehealth bill.
 So there are, yes, as you pointed out, unintended consequences and it'll be fine tuned and tweaked until they get to a good product.

-Mia McKown: And I do think if there's anything good that came out of of COVID to some extent, the importance of telehealth and how it can work effectively and be cost efficient for the patients and for the providers, I think we learned a lot through that by the different agencies, whether it's on the federal or state level, allowing the practitioners to do that on an emergency basis.
+Mia McKown: And I do think if there's anything good that came out of COVID to some extent, the importance of telehealth and how it can work effectively and be cost efficient for the patients and for the providers, I think we learned a lot through that by the different agencies, whether it's on the federal or state level, allowing the practitioners to do that on an emergency basis.
 And so I think we were able to learn a lot and get some guidance from that, which hopefully can help the state to continue to craft good state legislation in this space.

-I do think if there's anything good that came out of of COVID to some extent, the importance of telehealth and how it can work effectively and be cost efficient for the patients and for the providers, I think we learned a lot through that by the different agencies, whether it's on the federal or state level, allowing the practitioners to do that on an emergency basis.
+I do think if there's anything good that came out of COVID to some extent, the importance of telehealth and how it can work effectively and be cost efficient for the patients and for the providers, I think we learned a lot through that by the different agencies, whether it's on the federal or state level, allowing the practitioners to do that on an emergency basis.

 Top Issue: The Florida State Bird